Compulsion (1959 film): Production

 Orson Welles, whose recent thriller Touch of Evil was overlooked in America (though appreciated in Europe), was bitter at not being selected to direct Compulsion.
 His time on the set was tense, and he threw frequent tantrums.
 Bradford Dillman, who played the character based on Dickie Loeb, recalled his experience with Orson Welles: "Although Orson was helpful to me on Compulsion, he was not overly friendly.
 Welles was not a gregarious person.
 We didn't have sessions in which we sat around and talked of all the great movies he had done and all the people he had worked with.
 Orson didn't talk to the other actors.
 He never talked about the plot, he never talked about the script.
 He was the last person called on the set.
 Everything would be rehearsed.
 You learned to be very wary in a scene that you didn't step on his lines or anything like that."

 In the early 1950s, Meyer Levin visited Nathan Leopold in prison and requested that Leopold cooperate with him on writing a novel based on the murder (the other murderer, Richard Loeb, was dead by that time).
 Leopold declined, saying he did not wish his story to be told in fictionalized form, but asked Levin if he could help him write his memoir.
-Levin was unhappy with that suggestion and wrote the novel, anyway, releasing it in 1956.
+Levin was unhappy with that suggestion and wrote the novel anyway, releasing it in 1956.
 The novel was called Compulsion, the book on which the film is based.
 Leopold read the book and reportedly did not like it.
 Leopold later wrote that reading the book made him "physically sick ....
 More than once, I had to lay the book down and wait for the nausea to subside.
 I felt as I suppose a man would feel if he were exposed stark-naked under a strong spotlight before a large audience."

 In 1959, Leopold sought unsuccessfully to block production of the film on the grounds that Levin's book had invaded his privacy, defamed him, profited from his life story, and "intermingled fact and fiction to such an extent that they were indistinguishable."

-Eventually, the Illinois Supreme Court ruled against him, noting that Leopold, as the confessed perpetrator of the "crime of the century" could not reasonably demonstrate that Levin's book had damaged his reputation.
+Eventually, the Illinois Supreme Court ruled against him, noting that Leopold, as the confessed perpetrator of the "crime of the century", could not reasonably demonstrate that Levin's book had damaged his reputation.

 Reception

-At the 1959 Cannes Film Festival, Dillman, Dean Stockwell, and Welles won the Best Actor Award.
-The film was nominated for the BAFTA Award for Best Film at the 13th British Academy Film Awards, Richard Fleischer was nominated for Best Director by Directors Guild of America, and Richard Murphy was nominated for Best Written American Drama at the 12th Writers Guild of America Awards.
+Critical response

 In The New York Times, A. H. Weiler gave the film a positive review, especially praising the performances of the actors: "In Compulsion, they have made a dark deed into a bright and fascinating picture."
 The film holds a critics' approval rate of 100% on Rotten Tomatoes.